alexDS12/Sorting-Algorithms-Comparison/README.md

 # Sorting-Algorithms-Comparison

-In this project I have implemented 5 random sorting algorithms then compared their efficiency (CPU time x array size x quantity of instructions).
+In this project I have implemented 5 sorting algorithms then compared their efficiency (CPU time x array size x quantity of instructions).

 Algorithms I've found interesting to compare so far:
 * Bubblesort;